igorauad/gr-dvbs2rx/docs/usage.md

 ## Graphical User Interface

-A graphical user interface (GUI) is available on the receiver application.
-You can optionally enable it by running with the `--gui` option, as follows:
+A graphical user interface (GUI) is available on the transmitter and receiver applications.
+You can optionally enable it by running with the `--gui` option on either the Tx or Rx application.
+For instance, [Example 5](#example-5) can be altered to include the GUI as follows:

 ### Example 9

 ```
 dvbs2-rx --source rtl --freq 1316.9e6 --sym-rate 1e6 --gui
 ```